MxShift/lisk-pool/README.md

 ## Configuration
 Fork this repo; edit config.json and modify the first lines with your settings:

+- coin: the name of the coin (LISK, ARK, SHIFT, RISE, or whatever you want)
+- node: the lisk node where you get forging info
+- nodepay: the lisk node used for payments
 - pubkey: your delegate pubkey
 - percentage: percentage to distribute
+- logfile: file where you want to write pending and sent amounts
+- minpayout: the minimum amount for a payout
 - secret: your secret
 - secondsecret: your second secret or null if disabled
-- node: the lisk node where you get forging info
-- nodepay: the lisk node used for payments
-- minpayout: the minimum amount for a payout
-- coin: the name of the coin (LISK, ARK, SHIFT, RISE, or whatever you want)
-- skip: a list of address to skip
+- feededuct: true if you want to subtract fees from user payouts
 - donations: a list of object (address: amount) for send static amount every payout
 - donationspercentage: a list of object (address: percentage) for send static percentage every payout
-- logfile: file where you want to write pending and sent amounts
-- feededuct: true if you want to subtract fees from user payouts
+- skip: a list of address to skip
+- private: set to true for private pool
+- whitelist: put a list of address you wish to include in private pool

 Now edit docs/index.html and customize the webpage.